 (7) It was at about this point that photographers at numerous locations around the city begin to collect the bulk of their historic documentation of the storm.
 A short piece from the April 15, 1957, issue of Time about an NBC photographer who produced one of the best film records can be found here.
 Back

-(8)The April 3, 1957 issue of the Dallas Morning News, the 1997 DMN fortieth anniversary article, and this page on stormtrack.org all claim that three people died in the vicinity of Singleton and Vilbig [a mother and her two children according to one anecdote].
+(8)The April 3, 1957 issue of the Dallas Morning News, the 1997 DMN fortieth anniversary article, and a web page on stormtrack.org all claim that three people died in the vicinity of Singleton and Vilbig [a mother and her two children according to one anecdote].
 The Weather Bureau technical report -- an obviously detailed, scholarly, and solid recapitulation of the event -- claims that "most of the injuries and loss of life" happened in this area.
 By the official tally, though, no more fatalities after the man at Edgefield and Stewart were to occur until the tornado had moved to the other side of the Trinity.
 It does not appear possible to reconcile this apparent discrepancy by assuming that three of the locations where people died that are reported on the present site are actually in error.
 Addresses for 9 victims -- available from contemporary sources -- are known, and the death of the man at the gas station has been too widely reported to stand any chance of being a mistake.
 That leaves no potentially misplaced victims to cover the three putative deaths in the Singleton-Vilbig area.
 There is very little chance that the official death toll has been under-reported -- the historical record contains no ambiguity concerning this number.
 My opinion is that, reputable (and not so reputable -- see "The Dallas Morning News Stories" elsewhere on this site) claims to the contrary not withstanding, the Singleton-Vilbig deaths never took place, although this issue certainly deserves more research.
 All and not just some of those who were victims of this event deserve to be remembered.
 And, rightly or wrongly, history tends to rate tornadoes by the number of people they kill.
 [See also Note 11.]
 Back

 (9) Coincidentally, Parkland had held a disaster drill at its 2 1/2 year-old Harry Hines facility only the Friday before.
 The hospital subsequently was praised for its skillful handling of the disaster.
 One of the physicians in charge of trauma care turned up at his post at the ambulance entrance quite promptly -- he had seen the approaching tornado from his office window.
 Back